rafael-santiago/tulip/doc/MANUAL.md

 guitar playing.
 Thinking about this, I decided to introduce the ``DSL`` concepts showing real examples of some well-known songs.
 I find be in touch with real world transcriptions, talking about ``Music`` will certainly deviate us from a terrible boredom.

-All songs showed here are in the way which I am currently playing.
+All songs shown here are in the way which I am currently playing.
 I am saying it because I like to use an ``alternate`` tunning instead of the ``standard``.
 For the following code samples ``it is important`` you considering that all is done in a guitar tunned ``two steps down``.
 Why?
 I am crazy, just accept this.